VolodymyrSSS/TypeScript-training/two-pages-app/README.md

-it should have inputfield for username it should have inputfied for password it should have a button to login that redirects to home page
+it should have inputfield for username it should have inputfied for password it should have a button to login that redirects to home page if you can make a simple login validation

 Build Home page
 It should have username in the title